Let’s talk about tours for solo travelers!

 Guided tours aren’t necessarily horrible and fake ways to travel.
+Booking tours for solo travelers is a great idea!

 There, I said it.
 Encouraging guided tours is probably one of the more controversial opinions I’ve stated on this blog, but what’s the point of blogging if you’re not gonna speak your mind?
 We need more honesty in the travel blogging world.